cjmet/WeatherKitty/Project.md

   - [x] Create a function that accepts two or more input parameters and returns a value that is calculated or determined by the inputs.
 Basic math functions don’t count (e.g. addition, etc).
   - [x] Visualize data in a user friendly way. (e.g. graph, chart, etc)
-  - [ ] Create 3 or more unit tests for your application (and document how to run them)
+  - [ ] Create 3 or more unit tests for your application (and document how to run them) `I made a handful of homegrown tests for addresses.`
   - [x] Convert ~~user~~ input between two formats and display the result. (e.g. Fahrenheit to Celcius, kilograms to pounds, etc)
   - [x] Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)
         &nbsp;